bhisaac/5eFP/5eFP-SRD.md

 |8th|Control Weather, Incendiary Cloud|
 |9th|Gate, Prismatic Wall|

-## Elemental Adept
+## Elemental Attunement
-Starting at 1st level, your patron bestowes upon you the ability to shift and adapt elemental energies within the spells you cast from the Primordial expanded spell list.
-Whenever you cast a spell from the Primordial expanded spell list that deals energy damage, you may choose to replace the energy type with the type prefered by your patron (Phoenix: fire, Laviathon: cold, Zaraton: acid, and Elder Tempest: lightning).
+Starting at 1st level, your patron bestows upon you the ability to shift and adapt elemental energies within the spells you cast from the Primordial expanded spell list.
+Whenever you cast a spell from the Primordial expanded spell list that deals energy damage, you may choose to replace the energy type with the type preferred by your patron (Phoenix: fire, Laviathon: cold, Zaraton: acid, and Elder Tempest: lightning).